Apply

 For this example, we will walk through requesting information about someone's Income and Living Expenses.

-1. Start by Adding your questions to the form: Single Column and/or Multi-Column Questions
+1. Start by adding Single Column and/or Multi-Column questions to the form.

 2. Set up the rows and columns to allow for applicants to enter their amounts and any other information you need to collect